fredzzhang/pocket/README.md

 # Pocket
-A high-level library for deep learning based on PyTorch
+A high-level deep learning library based on PyTorch